 This combination of the data help websites to assign your browser, a unique fingerprint; ETags, cookies, fingerprints, etc. are some of the most popular tracking methods used by browsers and websites.

 How many times we google things in a day, scroll up and see how many queries Google handles in a minute?
 It’s 3.8 billion.
 Search engines including Google store basic info. of a user; your IP address, time and date, search terms, and a unique identifier stored in cookies (Cookie ID); same case with all the search engines you have visited so far.

 The worst case is when search engines hand over the information if requested by a court or government agency; there have been many cases where search histories were successfully used against users in custody, divorce, and criminal cases.
 Another large problem when it comes to computer privacy, software privacy and why we have such a big internet privacy issues.

 Google knows who you are (even your facial and voice recognition), your location (past, present, possibly future, mode of transportation and navigations), your communications (contacts, chats, and attachments), likes and dislikes (searches, clicks, online shopping, etc.), and your activities (histories and saved credentials).

 Want to have a prove?
 Recall a Google bug that has exposed 500,000 users’ data.

 Isn’t silly to think that you find yourself explaining to a jury that you searched “How to get rid of a body” because you’ve watched Breaking Bad, not because you were planning to kill your ex-girlfriend.

 No matter whether your cloud storage service encrypts your data or not, the privacy isn’t guaranteed!
 You’d think cloud storage would be good piece of data security and privacy for your files.
 But their software privacy can also sometimes cause internet privacy issues.

-If they can encrypt so does unencrypt; don’t trust them easily.
+If they can encrypt so can they decrypt; don’t trust them easily.